Hierarchical contagions in the interdependent financial network: Empirical analyses for European banking system

 \subsubsection{Anan}

-\cite{FJ-Anand-Craig-VonPeter-2015-QuantFinanc} propose a method combining information-theoretic arguments with economic incentives to keep the realistic features of interbank network.
-The authors argue that the Minimum Density (MD) method is suitable for sparse networks such as financial markets, and is able to minimize the cost of additional linkages to reconstruct the network.
+\cite{FJ-Anand-Craig-VonPeter-2015-QuantFinanc} propose a heuristic procedure for allocating links that combines elements from information theory and economic rationale.
+The authors argue that the Minimum Density (MD) method is suitable for sparse networks such as financial markets, and network is able to reconstructed by minimizing the cost of linkages.
+Its economic nature is similar with network design problems in transportation science.

 Based on this method, $c$ is defined as the fixed cost of establishing a link, $N$ represents the number of banks. $C$ notes the matrix of aggregated exposure values.
 The aggregated interbank assets of bank $i$ are $a_{i}=\sum_{j=1}^{N}C_{ij}$, and its aggregated liabilities are $l_{i}=\sum_{j=1}^{N}C_{ji}$.
 Then, the MD method is formulated as: